szilard/benchm-ml/README.md

 sizes we want to deal with.
 The linear models are less accurate in general and are used here only as a baseline (but they can scale better and some of them can deal with very sparse features).

-By scalability we mean here that the algos are able to complete (in decent time) for the given *n* sizes.
+Scalability here means the algos are able to complete (in decent time) for the given *n* sizes.
-The main contraint is RAM (a given algo/implementation can crash if running out of memory), but some of the algos/implementations can work in a distributed setting (although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the target of this current study).
+The main contraint is RAM (a given algo/implementation can crash if running out of memory), but some of the algos/implementations can work in a distributed setting.
 Speed is determined by computational complexity but also if the algo/implementation can use multiple processor cores.
 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.